gloriadazevedo/IMDB_Data_Mining_Project/README.md

 In this project we are investigating and analyzing the IMDB 5000 Kaggle dataset (https://www.kaggle.com/deepmatrix/imdb-5000-movie-dataset)

-The full project proposal can be found at https://github.com/gloriadazevedo/IMDB_Data_Mining_Project/blob/master/Proposal.pdf and the full report will be available May 17, 2017.
+The full project proposal can be found at https://github.com/gloriadazevedo/IMDB_Data_Mining_Project/blob/master/Proposal.pdf

+The full report can be found at https://github.com/gloriadazevedo/IMDB_Data_Mining_Project/blob/master/IMDB_Final_Analysis_Report.pdf

 Thanks for reading!

-Updated May 11,2017
+Updated May 17,2017